getsentry/sentry/docs/quickstart/index.rst

 * A real database (PostgreSQL is preferred, MySQL also works)
 * Redis
 * Nginx (with RealIP, i.e. nginx-full)
+* A dedicated domain to host Sentry on (i.e. sentry.yourcompany.com)

 This guide will step you through setting up a Python-based virtualenv, installing the required packages, and configuring the basic web service.